errsole/errsole.js/docs/sqlite-storage.md

 After completing the setup, start your app and access the Errsole Web Dashboard to view and manage your logs:
 * Local Development: Open your web browser and go to `http://localhost:8001/`
-* Remote Deployment: Replace `your-server-ip` or `your-domain` with your server details:
+* Remote Deployment: Replace with your server IP or domain:
 ```
 http://your-server-ip:8001/
 http://your-domain:8001/